Integra Membership - FAQ

 Does Integra provide any marketing material?

-Each firm is supplied with a supply of our Members' Handbook and International Directory which has been designed and written so that it can be used whenever Integra's international connections may have an influence on the client proposal being presented.
-An initial supply of 15 books is supplied upon admittance to membership.
+Each firm is supplied with an annual supply of our Members' Handbook and International Membership Directory which has been designed and written so that it can be used whenever Integra's international connections may have an influence on the client proposal being presented.
+An initial supply of 20 books is supplied upon admittance to membership.

-Also available at no cost is a power point presentation that highlights the advantages of joining Integra.
+Also available is a power point presentation that highlights the advantages of joining Integra.
 It is meant to be used whenever a member is assigned a due diligence review of a prospect new member or at trade shows and conferences.

-Integra has its own web site www.integra-international.net and each member's individual web site is linked to it.
-The opposite is also true – each member's web site is linked to the Integra International web site that immediately demonstrates the international capacity of each firm.
-The web site is maintained at no additional cost to each firm.
+Integra has its own web site www.integra-international.net and each member firm's web site is linked to it.
+We ask that each member firm be linked to the Integra web site which immediately demonstrates the international capacity of each firm.

 Does Integra have any referral fees?

 All referrals of business between members are done directly between firms, with the firms agreeing to specific arrangements.
 Integra does not collect any referral fees.